MicrosoftDocs/minecraft-creator/creator/Documents/AdvancedCustomBlocks.md

 :::image type="content" source="Media/AdvancedCustomBlocks/advancedblock4.png" alt-text="Picture of salmon roll in 3d.":::

 :::image type="content" source="Media/AdvancedCustomBlocks/advancedblock5.png" alt-text="Flat picture of salmon roll.":::

+We highly recommend learning the ins and outs of Blockbench as you begin to create more complex and personalized custom entities.
+For this tutorial, however, we will be creating a blank file and exporting it to our pc, where we can copy our sushi block data.

 ***Export the file from Blockbench***